What Does Deuteronomy 1:8 Mean?

 Genesis 15:18

-God's covenant with Abraham establishes the land promise that Deuteronomy 1:8 calls Israel to claim.
+God’s original covenant with Abraham about the land echoes in Deuteronomy 1:8 as the promise nears fulfillment.

 Glossary